 How To Use a VPN

-Depending on the VPN, it can be used to protect any device connected to the internet.
+Depending on the VPN, it protect any device connected to the internet.
 Setting it up is as simple as downloading the VPN app on a device, connecting to the internet and starting service.
-From then on, device activity (regardless of location) will be safe and ultimately save travelers from the hassle of identity theft.
+From then on, device activity — regardless of location — is safe and ultimately saves travelers from the hassle of identity theft.

 However, choosing a VPN can be tricky and confusing if unfamiliar with how they work.
 Especially because there are VPNs made for different purposes.
-Luckily a general purpose VPN will work well for any traveler.
+Luckily a general purpose VPN works well for any traveler.

-Whether an avid business traveler, travel blogger, vacationing family or the occasional adventurer, the benefits of using a VPN outweigh the costs and stress resulting from cybercrime.
-Staying on top of current threats targeting WiFi users can be difficult, but completely necessary in order to travel with privacy.
+Whether an avid business traveler, travel blogger, vacationing family or occasional adventurer, the benefits of using a VPN outweigh the costs and stress resulting from cybercrime.
+Staying on top of current threats targeting WiFi users can seem difficult, but completely necessary in order to travel with privacy.

 For more information and helpful advice for your upcoming trip, check out more travel tips.

 Article inspired by topics covered by Symantec, Norton and Lifelock.